-In Lower Deck we offer a safe and loving environment for the youngest group in our school.
+In Lower Deck we offer a safe and loving environment.
 The children are two already in the January and turning three years old before the end of the year.
 They enter this class as babies in nappies and leave us potty trained.
-It is important that in this class they are taught their first rhymes and songs and are introduced to various forms of art.
+It is important that in this class they are taught rhymes and songs and are introduced to various forms of art.
 Lower Deck is special because we aim to be home from home.
 We teach them the basics of social skills such as taking turns and sharing.
 This class is the entry level of inclusion for our special needs children.
 Despite being so young, we see the benefits of the school routine emerging in our little ones through creative activities, music, play etc. forming their first friendships and love for learning.

 In Middle Deck we strive to instil loving kindness, good manners, classroom routine and introduce table top activities for fine-motor development.
 We make sure that the Middle Deck children are exposed to indoor exercises that develop their laterality, balance and posture.
 A good body image helps us to understand who we are and helps us to understand where we fit in space and time.
 The children have emerging curiosity and we use messy play to develop their skills by experimenting with different mediums like art, pottery or gym.
 It is important that our children play indoors and outdoors stretching and growing muscle memory both physically and mentally.
 We see our Middle Deck children learn to cooperate with each other and with their teachers in a fun filled loving class setting.